Highlights of the Program

 Foley Hoag

-- Examining recent legal developments shaping the international framework for deep-sea mining, emphasising their implications for industry compliance
+- Recent legal developments shaping the international framework for deep-sea mining, emphasising their implications for industry

 - Assessing the United States’ unilateral authorisation of mining activities in international waters, outlining related regulatory considerations